Experience

 Fun fact: my mentors in Jackson Scholars are the one’s who suggested I make this portfolio!

 Geoscience Ambassadors is an outreach program aiming to expand and diversify the geoscience community by empowering geoscience students to share their personal journeys and experiences with individuals and communities.
 Through reflection and storytelling, the program encourages students to inspire others to pursue paths in the geosciences.
-A large part of what I did as an Ambassador was to help brainstorm outreach ideas for how to better communicate geoscience goals and activities to those who haven’t been exposed to geoscience before.
+A large part of what I did as an Ambassador was to help brainstorm outreach ideas for how to better communicate geoscience goals and activities to those who haven’t been exposed to geoscience before

-Other Experiences
+Other Experience

 Hydrogeology Field Camp (HFC) was a course for me; however, it was more of an experience than a class.
 HFC taught me the basics of field hydrology, where I learned how to stream gauge, well log, perform chemical analysis, make maps, and more.
 The highlight of the course occurred when we took all our equipment and flew down to Tulum, Mexico, to do fieldwork on the cenotes and a barrier island.